Categories

 So I gave them about half of what I had in the bank, 700$, and I promised him to send to him as soon as possible enough money to buy himself a brand new diesel powered tricycle costing 2130$ which would not only get him and his family out of misery (since he would be transporting people and goods with it), but it would also give him many opportunities to talk about the Messiah to all those who would hire his services!

-That was a wonderful solution to all his problems, and I was determined to do all I could to help him.
+This solution that I thought out for him was a wonderful way of solving all his problems, and I was determined to do all I could to help him.

 As for me and my plans… too bad that I will not be able to continue my journey in search for a wife…

-I did send to pastor Hariem the money I promised him, a year or so later, when I received my part of my inheritance, but I was very disappointed when I heard that he used the money to buy a laptop and a motorbike for traveling around…
+I did send to pastor Hariem the money that I had promised him, two years later, when I received my part of my inheritance, but I was very disappointed when I heard that he used the money to buy himself a laptop and a motorbike for his personal traveling around…

-Having done so, he started sending me (and others) emails (by means of his laptop) asking for our support in his ministry…
+Having done this with the money that I sent him, he started sending me (and others) emails (by means of his laptop) asking for our support in his ministry…

-Now, looking back, I think I was fooled into believing that he ever was involved in any “ministry” work.
+Now, looking back, I think I was fooled into believing that he was ever involved in any “missionary” work!

 In the Philippines

-Leaving that forgotten village in the middle of India I went on to Thailand where I contacted a Filipino friend who used to live in Athens.
+After leaving that forsaken village in the middle of India I travelled to Thailand where I contacted a Filipino friend who used to live in Athens.

-I still had enough money to buy an air ticket, and so I travelled to Manila and straight to Lucban, a five-hour journey by bus.
+I still had enough money to buy an air ticket, and so I travelled to Manila and then went straight to Lucban, a five-hour journey by bus.

-The girl he had in mind was not at all my type, physically.
+The girl he had in mind for me was not at all my type, physically.

 Me!
 A middle-aged stranger with no money or home of my own.

-Me, a tough character, with my qualities well concealed beneath my shortcomings: I was unsettled, un-social, with a pretty negative attitude in life, and when upset…hot tempered!
+Me, a tough character, with my qualities well concealed beneath my shortcomings: I was (and still am) unsettled, un-social, with a pretty negative attitude in life, and when upset…hot tempered!

 How can I ever hope to impress anyone, let alone her!

-Another man would not have dared to approach such a wonderful girl.
+Another man would never have dared to approach such a wonderful girl.

 I had nothing to offer her.
 Nothing, that is, except…